 If symptoms don't improve in 3–7 days, message us.
 We may recommend a vaginal culture at a local lab, a different antifungal, or in-person evaluation to rule out non-albicans species or a different diagnosis.

 No — Bidwell is cash-pay only.
-The $45 flat fee covers the provider visit.
+The $45 online visit covers clinician review.
 Pharmacy insurance and discount cards still work for the medication.

 Self-diagnosis misses BV about half the time.
 The biggest recurring pattern we see on yeast intakes is patients who've self-treated with OTC antifungals for symptoms that are actually bacterial vaginosis or contact dermatitis.
 Classic yeast is itching plus thick white curd-like discharge with no strong odor.
 If the discharge is thin and fishy-smelling, that's BV — an antifungal won't touch it and may worsen the irritation.
 If the primary symptom is burning that started after a new product (soap, laundry detergent, condom, lubricant), that's allergic vulvovaginitis, and the fix is removing the trigger, not an antifungal.